top of page

 Screenshot 2025-06-27 105843.png

-This project is funded by the Low Carbon Communities (LCC) program, a provincial grant delivered through the Nova Scotia Department of Natural Resources and Renewables.
+This project was funded by the Low Carbon Communities (LCC) program, a provincial grant delivered through the Nova Scotia Department of Natural Resources and Renewables.
 The LCC program supports community initiatives across Nova Scotia that promote low carbon solutions in buildings, electricity, and transportation sectors.
 It funds projects that test new ideas, apply best practices, increase knowledge, and enhance equity and accessibility.

 The program aims to help communities complete preparatory work needed to access implementation funding, advance innovative climate mitigation solutions led by communities, support learning through action, and contribute to socially equitable investments across the province.